alexyuly/ViewScript-Runtime/README.md

 Curly braces surround a procedure, a sequence of steps performed in order.
 A view is a kind of procedure that interacts with the browser's DOM, to render and respond to the UI.

-In this example, there is just one step, to construct an HTML paragraph element, with some text content.
+In the last example, there is just one step, to construct an HTML paragraph element, with some text content.

 #### 💁 Show an alert when a button is clicked: